bongochong/CombinedPrivacyBlockLists/IPBlockUpdaterDAT/README.md

 **Notes**:
 - If you deviate from the checklist then you are stupid.
+This does not apply if you are modifying the files as opposed to using them as is.